-The two biggest advantages of using contingent workers or contingent labor are flexibility and cost savings.
+While there are many advantages and some disadvantages to engaging contingent workers, The two greatest benefits of contingent labor are flexibility and cost savings.
 However, there are additional motivators for why strategic organizations are including temporary talent as part of their workforces.

 The rise of contingent labor